massquantity/LibRecommender/examples/README.md

 There is no need to specify a feature belongs to user or item, because these information has already been stored in model's `DataInfo` object.
 Note if you misspelled some feature names, e.g. "sex" -> "sax", the model will simply ignore this feature.
 If you pass a feature category that doesn't appear in training data, e.g. "sex" -> "bisexual", then it will be ignored too.

 If you want to predict on a whole dataset with features, you can use the `predict_data_with_feats` function.
-By setting `batch_size` to None, the model will treat all the data as one batch, which may cause memory issues:
+By setting `batch_size` to `None`, the model will treat all the data as one batch, which may cause memory issues:

 ```python
  >>> model.predict_data_with_feats(data=dataset, batch_size=1024, cold_start="average")